sccunningham7/ZebraScan/README.md

 # ZebraScan
 Android application to integrate RocketRez and Zebra hardware

-Pull or download this application and open in Android Studio to execute in AVD or on an Android device.
+Clone or download this application and open in Android Studio to execute in AVD or on an Android device.